viamrobotics/docs/docs/components/motor.md

 # SME: Rand, Jessamy
 ---
 {{% alert title="Note" color="note" %}}
-Information on hobby servos (for example servomotors) is located in the <a href="../servo">Servo Component Document</a>.
+Information on hobby servos is located in the <a href="../servo">Servo Component Document</a>.
 {{% /alert %}}
 Electric motors are the most common form of actuator in robotics.
 The majority of motors used in robotics require a direct current (DC) input.